MoMakkawi/Morse-Calculator/README.md

 # Morse-Calculator

-This project falls under DSL (Domain Spesific Language) , the input is an equation in which simple arithmetic operations such as addition, subtraction, multiplication, division, written in Morse code . the output is the output of this equation, but with Morse code, of course the Syntax and Semantic errors of the inputs will be explored .
+## This project falls under DSL (Domain Spesific Language) ,
+### the **input** is an equation in which simple arithmetic operations such as addition, subtraction, multiplication, division, written in Morse code .
+### the **output** is the output of this equation, but with Morse code, of course the Syntax and Semantic errors of the inputs will be explored .

 in morse code arithmetic operations :
-          + =  .-.-.
+-+ =  .-.-.
-          * =  -..-
+-* =  -..-
-          - =  -....-
+-- =  -....-
-          / =  -..-.
+-/ =  -..-.

 in morse code numbers :
           0 = -----